obsidianslicers/.github/profile/README.md

 Our mandate is simple: **Maximum Code Integrity.
 Zero Technical Debt.**

 We utilize cold, calculated logic and highly efficient coding standards.
-We prioritize clean architecture and systemic efficiency over trivial concerns like **the Rebellion's chronic reliance on spaghetti code** or their ethically sourced, yet wildly inefficient, open-source dependencies.
-We write the code, we optimize the performance, and we ensure the UI functions flawlessly - **unlike the cluttered, emotional messes the 'forces of good' deploy.**
+We prioritize clean architecture and systemic efficiency.
+We write the code, we optimize the performance, and we ensure the UI functions flawlessly.
+Our discipline is our strength, our conventions our shield, and our efficiency our weapon.

 ### Motto